sourari/Physical-Chemistry/TDSE1.md

 We know how to deal with the TISE.
 So will not say more about that part in this page, instead we will try to focus on solving the time dependent part.

-First, lets rewrite it in a form ready to integrate as follow:
+First, lets rewrite it in a form ready for integration as follow:

 <p align="center">  $\frac{dT}{T(t)}= (\frac{-i E_n}{\hbar}) dt $. </p>